Diego Maradona: Early life

-Maradona's parents were both born and brought up in the town of Esquina in the north-east province of Corrientes on the banks of the Corriente River.
-In the 1950s, they left Esquina and settled in Buenos Aires.
+Maradona was born on 30 October 1960, at the Policlínico Evita Hospital in Lanús, Buenos Aires Province, to a poor Roman Catholic family.
+He was raised in Villa Fiorito, a shantytown on the southern outskirts of Buenos Aires.
+His father, also named Diego Maradona, worked at a chemicals factory.
+His mother, Dalma Salvadora Franco, was of Italian and Croatian descent.
+(Note: Attributed to multiple references:) Maradona's parents grew up in Esquina in the north-east province of Corrientes, and moved to Buenos Aires in the 1950s.
+Maradona's two younger brothers, Hugo and Raúl, both became professional footballers.
+He also had four older sisters.

 Maradona received his first football as a gift at age three and quickly became devoted to the game.
-At age eight, he was spotted by a talent scout while he was playing in his local club Estrella Roja.
-In March 1969 he was recommended to Los Cebollitas (The Little Onions), the junior team of Buenos Aires's Argentinos Juniors by his close friend and football rival Gregorio Carrizo who had already been picked by coach Francis Gregorio Cornejo.
-Maradona became a star for the Cebollitas, and as a 12-year-old ball boy he amused spectators by showing his ball skills during the halftime breaks of Argentinos Juniors' first division games.
-During 1973 and 1974, Maradona led Cebollitas to two Evita Tournament wins and 141 undefeated games in a row, playing alongside players like Adrian Domenech and Claudio Rodríguez, in what is regarded as the best youth team in the history of Argentine football.
+At age eight, he was spotted by a talent scout while he was playing at Estrella Roja, his local club.
+In March 1969, Maradona was recommended to Los Cebollitas (The Little Onions), the junior team of Buenos Aires's Argentinos Juniors club, by his friend Gregorio Carrizo, who had already been recruited by coach Francis Gregorio Cornejo.
+Cornejo later remarked that the eight-year-old Maradona played football like an adult.
+Maradona became a star for the Cebollitas, and as a 12-year-old ball boy he entertained spectators with his ball skills during the halftime breaks of Argentinos Juniors' first division games.
+During 1973 and 1974, Maradona led the Cebollitas to two Evita Tournament victories and 141 undefeated games in a row, playing alongside Adrian Domenech and Claudio Rodríguez on what is regarded as the best youth team in the history of Argentine football.
 Maradona named Brazilian playmaker Rivellino and Manchester United winger George Best among his inspirations growing up.